The author joined my Podcast for a talk in November 2024.

 Reading the novel, which is most suspenseful, very good and feels extremely real, offers great main and side characters, I am under the impression that I am reading a metaphor for patriarchism.

 Does the garded community, PV, stands for the patriarchy?
-If if not, for me, the novel has great insights in patriarchy, most importantly, which it does not only to the women, but also to the men.
+If it doesn't, for me, the novel has great insights in patriarchy, most importantly, which it does not only to the women, but also to the men.
 What men might do to women and, very interestingly, what women might think of men who are under the influence of patriarchy.
 (And there are thoughts I have never had before about this!)

 First: Content of the novel